rsnodgrass/ical-event-homeassistant/flo/README.md

 - support on/off switch for main water supply
 - support for the automated monitoring mode (home, away, sleep)
 - support alerts like leaks detected
-- support multiple Flo devices and locations
+- support multiple Flo devices and locations within a single Home Assistant instance
-- support forcing a system test of a Flo device
+- support triggering the system test of a Flo device
 - support Flo's new data on the types of usage (e.g. toilets, etc)

 See (Changelog)[changelog.md]